 In their role as Music Festival royalty, the women helped present awards at the Maple City 4 race, spent time enjoying festival activities at the park and rode on a float during the parade.

-Page 2 of 2 - “The parade was great.
+“The parade was great.
 Little girls would point at us and say, ‘There’s the queen.
 There’s the princesses.’
 They kept calling me Cinderella,” said Goethals.

 As the 2012 Music?Festival Queen, Goethals received a $500 scholarship from the Geneseo Rotary?Club.
 She plans to use the money for books and tuition at North?Central?College in the fall.

 The first and second runners-up received $200 Rotary scholarships, and the third and fourth runners-up were presented with $150 scholarships.

 Additional pageant contestants were: Kelsi Ford, Chelsea Rahmus, Carley Johnson, Jade?Mariman, Hayley Henderson, Taylor Wise, Alexandria Radue and Alanna “Ally”?Rumler.